jcoreNL/docker-101-workshop/README.md

 3.072kB’.
 What Docker does is copying the entire directory of the Dockerfile to the Docker daemon.
 Which is only 3.072kB now, but if you have a huge directory it can take a long while.
-If you do have a huge directory, but don’t need everything for your build, you can create a file, which works similarly to a .gitignore file.
+If you do have a huge directory, but don’t need everything for your build, you can create a `.dockerignore` file, which works similarly to a .gitignore file.
 Then you see three steps that are executed, with their output (if they have any).
 Each step has its own unique hash, which refers to a cached layer (a set of